David Campion Acheson: Early life and education

 Acheson attended the Groton School, graduating in 1939.
-In the fall of '39, Acheson entered Yale University and joined the Naval ROTC.
+That fall, Acheson entered Yale University and joined the Naval ROTC.
 While he was at Yale, he was inducted in the honor society of Skull and Bones, ultimately graduating in 1942.
-In 1948, Acheson received a law degree (LL.B.) from Harvard.
+In 1948, Acheson received a LL.B. from Harvard Law School.

 Family

 Acheson's paternal grandfather was Edward Campion Acheson (1858–1934), an English-born Church of England priest who, after several years in Canada, moved to the U.S. to become Episcopal Bishop of Connecticut.
 Acheson's paternal grandmother was Eleanor Gertrude Gooderham, the Canadian-born granddaughter of prominent Canadian distiller William Gooderham (1790–1881), who was a founder of the Gooderham and Worts Distillery.

-Acheson's mother Alice was a painter, and his maternal grandparents were Louis Stanley, a railroad lawyer and Jane C. Stanley, was a watercolorist.
+Acheson's mother, Alice, was a painter, and his maternal grandparents were Louis Stanley, a railroad lawyer, and Jane C. Stanley, a watercolorist.
 His great-grandfather was John Mix Stanley (1814–1872), a renowned painter of American Indian life in the Wild West.
 Alice graduated from Wellesley College and over the years exhibited her oil paintings and watercolors at New York's Wildenstein and Washington's Franz Bader Gallery, and in such museums as the Corcoran and the Phillips Collection.
 Her subjects included scenes of Washington, portraits and landscapes of exotic lands she visited over the years.